suju7/Simple_coffee_ordering_app/README.md

 ## App Description

-- Using the Android Framework, the user chooses the number of coffee they would like to buy.
+- At first, the user chooses the number of coffee they would like to buy.
 - Additionally, they can put toppings on their coffee that shall cost an extra few bucks.
 - Finally, the user can submit their order and share it to someone using external apps like Gmail or WhatsApp.